 The Terry Law Firm has been representing injured clients in Hamblen, Greene, and Hawkins counties and throughout East Tennessee for more than five decades.
-Our skilled Morristown premises liability attorneys have the experience and the resources to build a strong case for full compensation for your injures.
+Our skilled Bulls Gap premises liability attorneys have the experience and the resources to build a strong case for full compensation for your injures.

 During a free consultation, a lawyer can explain your legal rights and options.
 Call us at (423) 586-5800 or contact us online to get started.

-Premises liability is an area of personal injury law that deals with harm caused by unsafe or defective property conditions, such as defective stairs.
+Premises liability is an area of personal injury law that deals with harm caused by unsafe or defective property conditions.
 Those who own, occupy, or lease property in Tennessee have a legal duty to use reasonable care to prevent injuries to people visiting the property.

 This duty is not absolute, however.
 A property owner or operator is not obligated to guarantee a guest’s safety.
 Their liability for a guest’s injury is dependent upon whether they were negligent in maintaining the property.